 CM Punk became a huge star after the pipebomb above, in which he insulted the company management defining them not suitable to run the company to the heights it could reach.

-As a consequence, Punk had the chance to held the world title for 434 straight days, the longest record in the last 20 years.
+As a consequence, Punk had the chance to hold the world title for 434 straight days, the longest record in the last 20 years.

 In 2014, after the Royal Rumble pay-per-view, Punk walked out as he didn’t feel he was considered the right way.
 It would offer another shot for drama as the heated discussion Vince, Punk and Triple H had behind the scenes could offer great performance.